-With favorable weather conditions for snowmaking and opening the ski area, Mount Sunapee plans to open for the winter ski season on or before November 25, 2011, the Friday following Thanksgiving Day, and plans to remain open through Sunday, April 8, 2012, or longer, weather permitting.
+With favorable weather conditions for snowmaking, Mount Sunapee plans to open for the winter season on or before November 23, 2012, the Friday after Thanksgiving, and plans to remain open through Sunday, April 14, 2013, or longer, weather permitting.

 Because of the weather dependent nature of the ski business these dates are subject to change including: opening sooner or later and closing sooner or later, or both, without notice.
-In general, Mount Sunapee historically opens as soon as possible following Thanksgiving Day, and stays open as long as feasible into early, mid or late April.
+In general, Mount Sunapee historically opens as soon as possible following Thanksgiving Day, and stays open as long as feasible into the middle of April.